 4th November 2018

-A day of really heavy rain put me off going to Berry Head for a seawatch, instead I waited for a bit of a clearance and popped down to sit in the beach shelter at Shoalstone car park to see if anything had been pushed into Torbay on the strong southery winds.
+A day of really heavy rain put me off going to Berry Head for a seawatch, instead I waited for a bit of a clearance and popped down to sit in the beach shelter at Shoalstone car park to see if anything had been pushed into Tor Bay on the strong southerly winds.
 It wasn’t long before I picked up a distant diver in the murk, immediately I could see it was pale necked a good feature for White-billed diver but over many years I had seen numerous Great Northern divers with very similar plumage.
-The diver was actively diving and tricky to relocate in the rain and when I did it dived almost immediately.
-Eventually it decided to rest and preen, I was sure the bill shape and colour looked good but it took another 10 minutes and growing excitement on my part before I nailed the features enough to be certain it was a very rare south coast W-bD.
+The diver was actively diving and tricky to relocate in the rain and when I did – it dived almost immediately.
+Eventually it decided to rest and preen, I was sure the bill shape and colour looked good but it took another 10 minutes and growing excitement on my part before I nailed the features enough to be certain it was a very rare south coast White-billed Diver.
 I quickly phoned the news out and was soon accompanied by a growing group of birders.
 The bird remained until dusk but was not seen the following day.
-This was only the 4th record of W-bD for Devon and completed the full set of all five diver species self found by myself in Torbay, it 46 years of birding the bay to do that!
+This was only the 4th record of W-bD for Devon and completed the full set of all five diver species self found by myself in Torbay, it took 46 years of birding the bay to do that!

 Surf Scoter – Mansands Devon

 After picking this first winter Surf Scoter (initially unable to sex the bird as a male or female) in a flock of Common Scoters, I visited several times making notes as the bird moulted into a 1st winter Male and then into a 1st summer plumage.

 Occasionally wintering chiffchaffs like this Siberian chiffchaff are very confiding and feed in the open on this occasion on the grass beside a marshy ditch.
 This behaviour is much more likely during really cold spells when the water in the reedy ditch is frozen.
 It was possible to identify several different individual chiffchaffs by worn or missing plumage features.